stordahl/steel-template-gatsby/README.md

 # steel-template-gatsby 🧩

-Steel is a sudo framework for building e-commerce websites.
+Steel is a tool kit for headless commerce.
 Learn more about the Steel ecosystem [here](https://github.com/stordahl/steel)

 ## 🚀 Quick start